JD Sports boss defends pay policy ahead of investor meeting

-LONDON (Reuters) - The longstanding boss of JD Sports, Britain’s biggest sportswear retailer, on Monday defended taking a bonus in a year the group received taxpayer money for staff furlough and business rates relief.
+The longstanding boss of JD Sports (JD.L), Britain's biggest sportswear retailer, on Monday defended taking a bonus in a year the group received taxpayer money for staff furlough and business rates relief.

 Ahead of JD's annual shareholders' meeting (AGM) on July 1 advisory group Glass Lewis has recommended investors vote against the company's remuneration policy, which it regards as inappropriate.